osman-95/MEng_Project/README.md

 4. **implementation of Desired Data with the desired Algorithm**
 5. **Testing and evaluation of the Project output**

-Before Elaboring the above sections a quick overview on the file hierarchy is shown below
+Before Elaborating the above sections, a quick overview on the file hierarchy is shown below

 ```